pauldambra/ModulusChecker/README.md

 #### Nuget
 Modulus Checker is [available on Nuget](https://nuget.org/packages/ModulusChecker/).
 To install it run the following command in the Package Manager Console ```Install-Package ModulusChecker``` and reference its namespace as ```using ModulusChecking;```

+#### Version Requirements

+Prior to version 2.0.0 ModulusChecker support .Net 3.5, 4.0, and 4.5

+From 2.0.0 onwards it only supports .Net 4.6.2

 #### Usage
 ```